-2.2.3 Connecting radiant tubes together.
+2.2.3 Connecting radiant tubes together

-Locate and position tube couplers at the end of the tubes, with the socket heads facing upwards towards the welded seam.
+Locate and position tube couplers at the end of the tubes so that the socket heads are facing upwards towards the welded seam.
 Make sure the pre-fitted bolts in the couplers engage with the 13mm locating holes in the tubes (not 15-25kW models).
 Slide the next tube into the open end of the coupler and ensure the 13mm locating holes in the second tube engage with the pre-fitted bolts in the couplers (not 15-25kW models).
 Tighten socket head clamping bolts, alternating between bolts until fully secure.
 For 40kW U-Tube models, fit burner tube turbulator.
-It is advised to join the linear tube assemblies together once safely suspended.
+It is recommended that linear tube assemblies are joined together once they have been safely suspended.

-2.2.4 For Brackets
+2.2.3.1 For Brackets